Topface/phpredis/README.markdown

 ## rPop
 ##### *Description*
-Returns and removes the first element of the list.
+Returns and removes the last element of the list.
 ##### *Parameters*
 *key*
 ##### *Return value*